jeromeetienne/learningthreejs.com/source/_posts/2013-06-25-monitor-rendering-performance-within-threejs.md

 See a screenshot on the left.
 Webgl renderer keeps some internal statistics on the scene being renderered and update it at every frame.
-It is accessible in a property ```.info```. threex.rendererstats just gather this informations and display it nicely on your screen.
+It is accessible in a property ```.info```. threex.rendererstats just gather this information and display it nicely on your screen.

 ## How Is It Useful ?